andrewenvironmental/ace26-genai/docs/pr-description-issue-1.md

 ## Summary

-Adds a lightweight ACE26 Workshop Playground app as a repo-hosted backup/teaching tool for the Foundry chat playground activity.
-The existing activity guide remains the canonical participant-facing walkthrough.
+Adds a lightweight ACE26 Workshop Playground app as the repo-hosted Azure public web app direction for the Foundry chat playground activity.
+The existing activity guide remains the canonical Foundry walkthrough.

 ## Addresses Issue #1